First Measurement of Differential Cross Sections for Muon Neutrino Charged Current Interactions on Argon with a Two-proton Final State in the MicroBooNE Detector: Conclusion

-In summary, this letter presents the first measurement of single differential cross sections of CC1$\mu$2p0$\pi$ events on argon.
+In this letter, we present the first measurement of single differential cross sections of CC1$\mu$2p0$\pi$ events on argon.
 Events containing exactly one muon, two protons, and no other mesons are selected from BNB data.
-We extract differential cross sections as functions of three kinematic variables, cos($\gamma_{\vec{\textrm{P}}_\textrm{L} \textrm{,} \vec{\textrm{P}}_\textrm{R}}$), cos($\gamma_{\vec{\textrm{P}}_{\mu} \vec{\textrm{,P}}_{\textrm{sum}}}$) and $\delta \textrm{P}_\textrm{T}$, which are found to be sensitive to the formation of 2p2h pairs through MEC processes.
-We compare our extracted cross sections to those predicted by the NuWro and GENIE generators, including four different GENIE model sets.
+We extract differential cross sections as functions of three kinematic variables, $\cos(\theta_{\vec{P}_L \cdot \vec{P}_R})$, $\cos(\theta_{\vec{P}_{\mu} \cdot \vec{P}_{\mathrm{sum}}})$ and $\delta P_T$, which are found to be sensitive to the formation of 2p2h pairs through MEC and FSI processes.
+We compare our extracted cross sections to those predicted by the GENIE, GiBUU, NEUT, and NuWro generators, including four different GENIE model sets.
 These cross-section models span a range of nuclear models, QE and MEC models, and hadron transport models.
-We find that the NuWro and GENIE Nieves predictions show the best overall shape agreement in the kinematic variables describing opening angles.
-The $\delta \textrm{P}_\textrm{T}$ variable is sensitive to the different way that NuWro and GENIE Nieves form the initial hadronic state, and we are therefore able to show that GENIE Nieves gives the best overall description of the production of CC1$\mu$2p0$\pi$ final states thanks to its more realistic initial-state momentum distributions.
-None of the models used for comparisons in this work include SRCs in the nuclear model; their inclusion could further improve the agreement with our measured differential cross sections.
-This is the first direct measurement of the CC2p2h cross section, and therefore the first time that these models can be directly compared to data.
-This will provide valuable input for future model development toward precision neutrino physics measurements.
+We find that the GiBUU prediction shows the best overall shape agreement in the kinematic variables describing opening angles.
+The $\delta P_T$ variable is sensitive to the different initial hadronic states, and we find that the NEUT prediction gives the best overall description of the production of CC1$\mu$2p0$\pi$ final states.
+This is the first differential cross-section measurement of two-proton final states, and therefore the first time 2p2h/MEC models have been compared to data in an analysis dominated by such interactions.
+This provides valuable input for future model development toward precision neutrino physics measurements.
 In addition, these measured CC1$\mu$2p0$\pi$ cross sections can be used to reinterpret data from existing experiments that cannot distinguish 2p2h final states from other CC interaction mechanisms.